A. Request for Comment on Proposed Information Collection

 · E-mail: [email protected].
 Include docket number in the subject line of the message.

 · Mail: Jennifer J. Johnson, Secretary, Board of Governors of the Federal Reserve System, 20th Street and Constitution Avenue, NW, Washington, DC 20551.

-All public comments are available from the Board's Web site at http:// www.federalreserve.gov/generalinfo/foia/ProposedRegs.cfm as submitted, except as necessary for technical reasons.
+All public comments are available from the Board's Web site at http:// www.federalreserve.gov/generalinfo/foia/ProposedRegs.cfm as submitted, unless modified for technical reasons.
 Accordingly, your comments will not be edited to remove any identifying or contact information.
 Public comments may also be viewed electronically or in paper form in Room MP-500 of the Board's Martin Building (20th and C Streets, NW) between 9 a.m. and 5 p.m. on weekdays.

-FDIC: You may submit written comments, which should refer to 3064-____, by any of the following methods:
+FDIC: You may submit written comments, which should refer to 3064-AC73, by any of the following methods:

 · Agency Web Site: http://www.fdic.gov/regulations/laws/federal/propose.html.
 Follow the instructions for submitting comments on the FDIC Web site.